 - Sea salt and pepper to taste

 - Pinch of red pepper flakes

-- Melt ghee in a large skillet over medium heat.
-Add the onion, garlic and fennel and sauté a few minutes, until softened slightly.
+- Melt butter or ghee in a large skillet over medium heat.
+Add the onion, garlic and fennel and sauté a few minutes.
 Then, add the ground beef and break up with a spatula.
 Season to taste with sea salt and pepper.
 Continue to cook until meat is browned, stirring occasionally.

 - Once cabbage is softened, taste and adjust seasoning as desired.

 - Serve with grated raw Parmesan or cheddar (preferably grass-fed), if tolerated and desired.